PyCQA/bandit/docs/source/tests/any_other_function_with_shell_equals_true.rst

 Description
 -----------
+Python possesses many mechanisms to invoke an external executable.
+However, doing so may present a security issue if appropriate care is not taken to sanitize any user provided or variable input.

-This plugin test interrogates method calls for the presence of a keyword parameter `shell` equalling true.
+This plugin test is part of a family of tests built to check for process spawning and warn appropriately.
+Specifically, this plugin test interrogates method calls for the presence of a keyword parameter `shell` equalling true.
 It is related to detection of shell injection issues and is intended to catch custom wrappers to vulnerable methods that may have been created.

+See also:

+- :doc:`linux_commands_wildcard_injection`.
+- :doc:`subprocess_popen_with_shell_equals_true`.
+- :doc:`subprocess_without_shell_equals_true`.
+- :doc:`start_process_with_no_shell`.
+- :doc:`start_process_with_a_shell`.
+- :doc:`start_process_with_partial_path`.

 Available Since
 ---------------